This can lead to the foundation settling, which in turn causes cracks and other structural problems.

 What is a Foundation Engineer?

-foundation engineer is someone who inspects foundations for cracks, settling, creep, or sliding.
+A foundation engineer is someone who inspects foundations for cracks, settling, creep, or sliding.
 Foundations engineers are tasked with the responsibility of inspecting the building’s foundations for any signs of instability.
 The inspection is done visually and is typically followed by geotechnical testing.

 How Does a Foundation Engineer Inspect the Building’s Foundations?